Crawford County sheriff releases video response to viral arrest, social media outcry - NewsBreak

 CRAWFORD CO.
 Ark. – The sheriff in Crawford County has come out with a video statement days after a viral video of an arrest by two of his deputies and another officer set off a social media firestorm.

-Crawford County Sheriff Jimmy Damante released a video Thursday of his position on, and his department’s response to, the arrest of Randal Worcester Sunday.
+Crawford County Sheriff Jimmy Damante release a video Thursday of his position on, and his department’s response to, the arrest of Randal Worcester Sunday.

 In his statement Thursday, Damante indicated the viral video has created problems for his department.